 Have a daily change of clothes

 There’s a similar effect when sweat dries into clothes, as explained in a Mirror article.
-For this reason, when you remove clothes for the day, don’t put them back on before washing them.
+For this reason, when you remove clothes for the day, please don’t put them back on before washing them.

 Regularly moisturise your skin

 Furthermore, frequent dips that you take in seawater could play a part.
-Soaking yourself in this manner is capable of drying out skin and so irritating it.
-Hence, you shouldn’t skimp on the moisturiser – and, if you do feel an itch, resist the urge to unhelpfully start scratching.
+Soaking yourself in this manner is capable of drying out your skin and so irritating it.
+Hence, you shouldn’t skimp on the moisturiser – and, if you do feel an itch, resist the urge to start scratching.

-Be diligent with how you apply sunscreen
+Be diligent with how you apply suncream

 When rushing to apply sunscreen over your whole body, you could easily miss one or two parts and so leave them exposed as you head out on that yacht.

-Water way to stay hydrated
+Drink water to stay hydrated

-Naturally, during hot weather, you could become inadvertently dehydrated if you don’t remember to keep replenishing your fluids.
+Naturally, you could become inadvertently dehydrated during hot weather if you don’t remember to keep replenishing your fluids.
 During that weather, it is advised that your daily intake surpasses the usually recommended couple of litres, as revealed by the London Evening Standard.